Pandemonium With a Big Grin

 But Southern didn’t see himself as classroom-ready, so he and Carol (and then Nile) sponged off of friends, overstaying their welcome with a few, until he managed to scrape together enough to buy a dilapidated farmhouse in Connecticut.
 Southern eked out a modest living.
 Quality Lit, as it turned out, didn’t pay by the wheelbarrow and Trash Lit did.

-But then, using his Candy skills, he wrote for a few sex mags (Nugget was one), published a few things in Esquire, got a piece here in there in mainstream publications such as Glamour, as well as some nouveau-naughty rags, such as The Olympia Review, and political journals like The Realist and The Nation.
+But then, using his Candy skills, he wrote for a few sex mags (Nugget was one), published a few things in Esquire, got a piece here and there in mainstream publications such as Glamour, as well as some nouveau-naughty rags, such as The Olympia Review, and political journals like The Realist and The Nation.

 Desperate for money, he began a push to publish Candy in America under the Southern-Hoffenberg byline.
 But because of poor copyright registration, he’d see no money for that.
 Still, word was out: that book … that nasty, funny book passed around surreptitiously … that was the dark work of Terry Southern.